Jayden-Caldwell/Dot/GUI.md

 _The Complete Guide to a UX Competitive Analysis | WANDR - Ranked #1 Product Strategy &amp; UX Design Firm_.
 (2020).
 Retrieved 25 August 2020, from [https://wandr.studio/competitive-analysis-ux/](https://wandr.studio/competitive-analysis-ux/)

 _UX Research Cheat Sheet._ (2020).
 Retrieved 25 August 2020, from https://www.nngroup.com/articles/ux-research-cheat-sheet/

+## Final Preparations

+- Joel created some GIF's to be used as DOT's face but they were not working with my program.
+I found a GIF optimiser online and managed to drop duplicate frames from the GIF's.
+This made them work perfectly with my program.